 - (1) In January 2013, the Board approved a discretionary supplemental bonus to the senior management team for their outstanding performance in 2012.
-For additional information, see the Compensation Discussion and Analysis beginning on page 26 of this proxy statement. - (2) The assumptions we used in valuing options are described under the caption "Stock Option Valuation" in note 2(1) to our financial statements included in our Annual Report on Form 10-K filed March 12, 2014.
+For additional information, see the Compensation Discussion and Analysis beginning on page 27 of this proxy statement. - (2) The assumptions we used in valuing options are described under the caption "Share-Based Compensation" in note 2(l) to our financial statements included in our Annual Report on Form 10-K filed March 16, 2015.
 This column reflects compensation expense that would be recorded under FASB ASC topic 718 as stock-based compensation in our financial statements for the indicated year in connection with options we granted in the indicated year, disregarding the effects of any estimate of forfeitures related to service-based vesting, if we had adopted the modified-prospective transition method of FASB ASC topic 718. - (3) The amounts shown in this column represent the cash bonuses earned by the named executive officers with respect to the fiscal year under our performance-based cash bonus program.
 Amounts earned with respect to the fiscal year are generally paid in the first quarter of the following year.
-For additional information, see the Compensation Discussion and Analysis beginning on page 26 of this proxy statement. - (4) Unless otherwise indicated, amounts in this column represent our contributions under our 401(k) plan. - (5) Amount includes: (i) a \$37,196 contribution under our 401(k) plan; and (ii) \$5,557 in perquisites and personal benefits received by Dr. Charles Link that we reimbursed or paid on his behalf in 2012, including insurance and memberships. - (6) Amount includes: (i) a \$30,910 contribution under our 401(k) plan; and (ii) \$13,875 in perquisites and personal benefits received by Dr. Charles Link that we reimbursed or paid on his behalf in 2011, including insurance, memberships and certification, a medical license and communications services. - (7) Brian Wiley's employment with us began on January 3, 2013.
-Mr. Wiley did not earn any compensation from us in 2012 or 2011.
+For additional information, see the Compensation Discussion and Analysis beginning on page 27 of this proxy statement. - (4) The assumptions we used in valuing restricted stock unit (RSUs) awards are described under the caption "Share-Based Compensation" in note 2(l) to our financial statements included in our Annual Report on Form 10-K filed March 16, 2015.
+This column reflects compensation expense that would be recorded under FASB ASC topic 718 as stock-based compensation in our financial statements for the indicated year in connection with RSUs we granted in the indicated year. - (5) Unless otherwise indicated, amounts in this column represent our contributions under our 401(k) plan. - (6) Amount includes: (i) a \$41,270 contribution under our 401(k) plan; and (ii) \$47,007 in personal benefits received by Dr. Charles Link that we reimbursed or paid on his behalf in 2014, including rent. - (7) Amount includes: (i) a \$37,196 contribution under our 401(k) plan; and (ii) \$5,557 in perquisites and personal benefits received by Dr. Charles Link that we reimbursed or paid on his behalf in 2012, including insurance and memberships. - (8) Amount includes: (i) a \$30,618 contribution under our 401(k) plan; and (ii) \$16,912 in personal benefits received by Dr. Nicholas Vahanian that we reimbursed or paid on his behalf in 2014, including rent. - (9) John B. Henneman's employment with us began on October 1, 2014.
+Mr. Henneman did not earn any compensation from us in 2013 or 2012. - (10) Gordon Link's employment with us terminated on September 30, 2014. - (11) Amount includes: (i) a \$7,800 contribution under our 401(k) plan; (ii)\$73,800 in cash severance; (iii) \$25,000 in relocation payment; and (iv) \$84,059 in unused PTO payment. - (12) Brian Wiley's employment with us began on January 3, 2013.
+Mr. Wiley did not earn any compensation from us in 2012.